-Additionally, students dedicate one morning each semester to our Middle and High School Days of Service.
+Additionally, students dedicate one morning each semester to our Middle and High School Mornings of Service.
 When they could otherwise be sleeping and relaxing (school is closed for parent-teacher conferences), Riverstone students instead join forces with their advisory teams and give back to our local community.
-Each year, our students contribute more than 900 hours of service to area non-profit organizations on these two days alone.
+Each year, our students contribute more than 900 hours of service to area non-profit organizations on these two mornings alone.

-Organizations that Riverstone students have helped during our Middle and High School Days of Service include:
+Organizations that Riverstone students have helped during our Middle and High School Mornings of Service include:

 - Boise Parks and Recreation